exercism/website-copy/tracks/ruby/exercises/two-fer/mentoring.md

 ```

 ### Common suggestions
-- Suggest using a default value instead of any form of conditionals.
+- Use a default value instead of any form of conditionals.
-- People often set the default of `name` to `nil`.
-Ask if there is something they could do with the default value to avoid the conditional and make their code simpler.
+- When a student set the default of `name` to `nil`: Ask if there is something they could do with the default value to avoid the conditional and make their code simpler.
 - Some people need help with running the tests.
 - Style suggestions based on community conventions:
   - Remove explicit `return` ([no-explicit-return](https://github.com/rubocop-hq/ruby-style-guide#no-explicit-return))
   - Use `def` with parentheses, because of the [parameter (method-parens)](https://github.com/rubocop-hq/ruby-style-guide#method-parens).